Harry6234/Ford-GoBike-Usage-Patterns-Demographics-SF/README.md

 # Ford GoBike System Data Exploration

-## Introduction
+## Overview

-This report explores a dataset that includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area.
-The dataset contains 183,412 entries and 16 features(columns) which include duration, start time, end time, station ID, station name, bike ID, user type, and more.
+This report analyzes the Ford GoBike System, a bike-sharing system in the greater San Francisco Bay area.
+The dataset includes 183,412 rides made by individual users, with 16 features such as duration, start and end times, start and end stations, bike ID, user type, and member demographics.

-The purpose of this analysis is to identify trends and insights in the data that can help optimize the bike-sharing system.

-## Dataset Overview

-The dataset contained 183,412 entries with missing data in several columns such as station ID, station name, member birth year, and member gender.

 ## Key Findings

-- The majority of users in the Ford GoBike System are subscribers.
-- The age group with the highest frequency of bike rides is between 25-35 years.
+From the exploratory analysis, the following key findings were identified:

-- More than 90% of the rides were made by subscribers and only a small percentage of the rides were made by customers.
+- The majority of users were subscribers, followed by customers.
-- Males recorded the highest count among genders with more than 70% of the rides made by males.
-- Short rides (less than 10 minutes) are most common.
-- Bike sharing was not common among users.
+- Users of age 31 took the most bike rides, followed by ages 26, 30, and 29.
+- Most users did not share a bike for their trip.
+- The majority of users were male, followed by female and other genders.
+- Male users were the most common for both subscriber and customer user types.
+- Older users (age 100+) took fewer bike rides or had difficulty reaching their destination.
+- Both subscribers and customers under 80 years of age took the most bike rides.

-## Key Insights
+## Insights

-Based on the findings, the following key insights can be drawn:
+Based on the findings, several insights were uncovered:

-- The bike-sharing system is most popular among subscribers, especially males aged between 25-35 years.
-- More marketing strategies should be directed towards attracting the female population to increase the gender diversity of users.
+- The company could focus on attracting more female users to increase ridership and profits.
-- The system should be optimized for short rides as they are the most common and can lead to increased profits.
+- Marketing efforts could be targeted at users in their 20s and 30s, as they took the most rides.
-- Since bike sharing was not popular among users, the system can explore strategies to encourage bike sharing for all trips.
+- There could be a need for additional bikes to accommodate riders during peak hours.
+- The company could create special promotions or incentives for users to encourage bike sharing.

-## Tools and Libraries Used
+## Libraries Used

-- Python
-- Jupyter Notebook
+The following Python libraries were used for the analysis:

 - Pandas
 - NumPy
 - Matplotlib
 - Seaborn